eriksoderblom/alpine-apache-php/README.md

 Alpine based image with apache2 and php8

-You can use either of these build images:
+You can use either of these built images:
 *ghcr.io/eriksoderblom/alpine-apache-php:latest*
 *eriksoderblom/alpine-apache-php:latest*